-This report is provided subject to the terms set out herein and in our engagement letter dated 28 October 2019 and the accompanying Terms and Conditions of Engagement.
+This report is provided subject to the terms set out herein and in our engagement letter dated 28 October 2019.
 This report is provided solely for the Trustee's use and for the specific purposes indicated above.
 It may not be suitable for use in any other context or for any other purpose.